IBM/SalesEnablement-PowerVS-L3/docs/index.md

 Throughout the guide, images are used as examples of the IBM Cloud Portal, IBM Cloud Shell, and PowerVS instance consoles.

 !!! warning
-    The IBM Cloud Portal and {{offering.name}} changes on a regular basis and may differ from the iamges captured in this guide.
+    The IBM Cloud Portal and {{offering.name}} changes on a regular basis and may differ from the images captured in this guide.

 In some images, the following styles of highlighting are utilized: